ArmandGrillet/iosl-yelp/readme.md

 Our project is based on Apache Drill thus you should [start it](https://drill.apache.org/docs/starting-drill-on-linux-and-mac-os-x/) before doing anything else.
 If the [Web Interface of Drill](http://localhost:8047/) is live it's working!

-### Testing simple queries
-Open the terminal, go on the 'queries' directory.
-You'll first need to install the dependencies through `npm install`, once it's done you can run scripts with a simple command like `node test.js`.
-Check the Wiki page about [how to create an algorithm](https://gitlab.tubit.tu-berlin.de/fvictor257/iosl-business-ws1516/wikis/creating-a-new-algorithm) to start developing and testing.

 ### Running the web app
-Open the terminal, go on the 'webapp' directory.
-You'll first need to install the dependencies through `npm install`, once it's done you start our web app's engine with the command `node app.js`.
+Open the terminal, go on the project directory.
+You'll first need to install the dependencies through `npm install`.
+Go on the 'webapp' directory and start our web app's engine with the command `node app.js`.
 Our web app is now [accessible using your Web browser](http://localhost:1337/).